Advertisement / Annons:

 Comets and asteroids are sometime fast moving objects relative to stars and then it's tricky to take sharp long exposure photos of them.

 You can reprogram your motors in the mount to have speed adjusted for the comet, but then you are limited to the precision of your mount.
-You can also have a separate telescope and auto guide on the comet core and it works if you are lucky, sometime comet core are so diffuse that it's not possibly.
+You can also have a separate telescope and auto guide on the comet core and it works if you are lucky, sometime comet core are so weak or diffuse that it's not possibly.

 Now 17 years later when I have my own goto mount (EQ6) I wanted to do something similar as an amateur astronomer and in Windows environment.
 By luck I found that the program I'm already use, PHD2 had a beta version that could do exactly that.

 How it works?
 PHD2 guide on a star and let the software calculate how much the speed of the comet is relative the star and offset the guiding speed online.
 Then it's possible to even have a off axis guider.
 The last is what I'm going to talk about here.

 Off-axis adapter on TS130 APO telescope:

 Overview of my off-axis guide system with many special made details.